 Year Listed: 1991

 Why Is It a Noxious Weed?

-  It is invasive perennial that can form dense stands of growth in Washington's wetlands.
+It is invasive perennial that can form dense stands of growth in Washington's wetlands and shorelines.
 Its behavior is similar to another noxious weed, purple loosestrife (Lythrum salicaria), that is appears it can outcompete.

 How would I identify it?

 It is an upright, rhizomatous perennial that can grow to a height of 3 feet or more, forming dense stands.
 Stems and leaves are soft and hairy.
 Flower clusters bloom in the summer.

 Flowers are yellow, primrose-like and occur in a cluster at the top of the plant and in the upper leaf axils (the upper angle from where the leaves and stem connect).
 Each flower has 5 petals and sepals with reddish-brown margins.

 Leaves are opposite or whorled, lance-shaped, 3.1 to 4.7 inches (8-12 cm) long, dotted with black or orange glands and softly hairy.